Ambattur: Road

-The Chennai-Tiruvallur High Road (CTH Road or NH205) passes through Ambattur and the Chennai-Kolkata highway is just about 8 km puzhal from the place making it a strategic location.
+The Chennai-Tiruvallur High Road (CTH Road or NH 716) passes through Ambattur and the Chennai-Kolkata highway is just about 8 km Puzhal from the place making it a strategic location.
 On an average, about 40,000 passenger car units use the CTH Road.

-The new Chennai Bypass road between Maduravoyal and puzhal passes through Ambattur Industrial Estate.
-It connects NH4 with NH5 and NH205 via Ambattur Industrial Estate.
+The new Chennai Bypass road between Maduravoyal and Puzhal passes through Ambattur Industrial Estate.
+It connects NH4 with NH5 and NH716 via Ambattur Industrial Estate.

-The Ambattur bus terminus is located adjacent to the MTH Road and has MTC (city buses) connecting Ambattur with various points in Chennai city.
-Ambattur does not have a proper bus terminus despite being one of the biggest localities of Chennai.
+The Ambattur Industrial Estate Bus Terminus is located adjacent to the CTH Road and has MTC city buses connecting Ambattur with various points of Chennai city.
 A lot of buses from Avadi and the outskirts of Chennai also pass through Ambattur, offering good connectivity.
-There are also a few buses operating to Nagercoil, Tirunelveli, Madurai, Vellore and other parts of Tamil Nadu from here.
-Buses to the famous pilgrim centre of Tirupathi can also be availed from Ambattur.
+The bus terminus is currently undergoing renovation by CMDA and is set to get better amenities.

 On 4 October 2013, the Tamil Nadu Highways department issued a GO extending the entire stretch of the road till Tirutani to 6 lanes at a cost of ₹ 1,680 million, by means of land acquisition from 12 villages.
 In the first phase, the road will be widened to 100 ft (4 lanes) with centre median at a cost of ₹ 980 million.